 It is important that you both feel comfortable with me.
 At the end of the first session I will check out how you are feeling and what you hope to achieve from the counselling.
 We can review this throughout the process.

 Couple counselling is about ensuring that each person feels heard and taken seriously.
 I won’t take sides or attribute blame.
 I will respect your individual positions and time-manage the session.
 This will allow you both the opportunity to say what is important to you.

 I use a variety of therapeutic approaches but often my work is solution-focused.
 Together, we can think about what will be most useful for you to achieve your goals.
 It is also important to acknowledge how family history might influence patterns of behaviour within your current relationship.
 This can help you gain insights into how you relate to each other.

 I appreciate that it might feel like a difficult journey to undertake, especially when feeling fragile.
 My job is to help you feel safe while you explore what is happening and why, so that you can look at your options and decide how to move forward.

 I work within the code of ethics and the BACP ethical framework and undertake regular professional development and clinical supervision.
 I also have up to date professional indemnity insurance.

 If you would like to make an appointment to see Kathy for couple counselling either online or in Rye then please contact her via Relationship Counselling Kent today.
 Request an appointment

-Hello, my name is Elaine Brown and I am a fully qualified ‘Relate’ trained relationship therapist based at Relationship Counselling Deal and Canterbury.
+Hello, my name is Elaine Brown and I am a fully qualified ‘Relate’ trained relationship therapist.
 I have had over six years’ experience both privately and with Relate supporting couples, individuals and young people.